JustinMontoyaRU/StudentRegistry-Part2/README.md

 l.
 “SCN” : sort list of students in a course by student name

 m.
 “SCI” : sort list of students in a course by student id

+*NEW* Added scheduler class that creates a timetable for the various courses.
+The student registry can now read from a text file.
+With the scheduler class, there are three more commands in StudentRegistrySimulator:

+a.
+"SCH" : places a course into the timetable.
+Position in timetable depends on day, time, and duration that was inputted.

+b.
+"CSCH" : clear the schedule of the specified course.

+c.
+"PSCH" : prints the timetable.